Invariance of Immersed Floer cohomology under Maslov flows: Introduction

 resp. $[b_T] \in \ol{MC}(\phi_T)$ with

 there exists $[b_T] \in \ol{MC}(\phi_T)$ resp. $[b_0] \in \ol{MC}(\phi_0)$ such that

 where $\cong$ denotes group isomorphism. \end{theorem}

 \begin{example} The following example shows that Floer theory can be initially unobstructed but become obstructed under mean curvature flow.
-Let the symplectic manifold $X$ to be the two-sphere $S^2$, thought of as the one-point compactification of a plane $\R^2$, equipped with a metric that is flat on a large open subset $U \subset \R^2$ containing the image $\phi(L)$ of the immersion $\phi: L \cong S^1 \to X$.
-A ``movie'' showing a family of circles $\phi_t: L \to X$ under the mean curvature flow $\dot{\phi_t} = - H_{\phi_t}$ is shown in Figure \ref{movie}.\footnote{Produced using the curve-shortening software by A. Carapetis \cite{shorten} and Inkscape.} Indeed, initially the area of the middle bigon is smaller than the areas of the teardrops, and so the same argument as in Example \ref{teardrops} shows that there exists a weakly bounding cochain $b_t \in MC(\phi_t)$.
-On the other hand, once the area of the bigons becomes larger than the area of the teardrops then no choice of weakly bounding cochain $b_t$ can cancel the teardrop contributions to $\mu_0(1) \in CF(\phi_t)$.
+Let the symplectic manifold $X$ be the two-sphere $S^2$, thought of as the one-point compactification of a plane $\bR^2$, equipped with a metric that is flat on a large open subset $U \subset \bR^2$ containing the image $\phi(L)$ of the immersion $\phi: L \cong S^1 \to X$.
+A ``movie'' showing a family of circles $\phi_t: L \to X$ under the mean curvature flow $\dot{\phi_t} = - H_{\phi_t}$ is shown in Figure \ref{joycemovie}.\footnote{Produced using the curve-shortening software by A. Carapetis \cite{shorten} and Inkscape.} Indeed, initially the area of the middle bigon is smaller than the areas of the teardrops; we will see when we analyze this example in more detail later (Example \ref{teardrops}) that there exists a weakly bounding cochain $b_t \in MC(\phi_t)$.
+On the other hand, once the area of the bigon becomes larger than the combined area of the teardrops then no choice of weakly bounding cochain $b_t$ can cancel the teardrop contributions to $\mu_0(1) \in CF(\phi_t)$.
 By rescaling this example one sees that similarly, Floer cohomology $HF(\phi_t,b_t)$ can not be invariant under arbitrary exact isotopy, that is, deformations $\phi_t$ generated by exact one-forms $\alpha_t \in \Omega^1(L)$.
-In higher dimension, we show in \cite{pw:surger} that one can continue the flow by performing a surgery at one of the intersection points, but this does not always work for Lagrangian curves as this example shows.
+In higher dimension, we show in \cite{pw:surger} that one can continue the flow by performing a surgery at one of the intersection points, at least in high dimensions.
 This ends the example.

 \end{example}